Who Is Control Z’s Hacker? The Shocking Answer, Explained

 In any detective show, it is important to immediately suspect the person most interested in having a crime “solved.”
 Ask Riverdale's Cliff Blossom (Barclay Hope), father to the murdered Jason Blossom (Trevor Stines) — and murderer of Jason Blossom.
 In “Birthday Girl,” it is Raúl who asks Sofia to solve the mystery of The Hacker.
 Then, in second episode “Victims,” Raúl further inserts himself into the investigation and Sofia’s life.
 He offers to help Sofia find The Hacker himself and fixates on her outside of the principal’s office.
 When Sofia goes to listen to her music as they wait for a disciplinary meeting, Raúl becomes visibly desperate to get her attention.
 He makes insistent small talk before getting up, sitting uncomfortably close to Sofia, and grabbing one of her headphones to listen to her music.

-It’s bizarre behavior for someone who is not friends with Sofia and has seemingly never had a conversation with her before the events of Control Z.
+It’s bizarre behaviour for someone who is not friends with Sofia and has seemingly never had a conversation with her before the events of Control Z.

 However, the final few chapters of season 1 explain Raúl’s unwarranted interest in Sofia — and why he became The Hacker in the first place.
 In flashback episode “Control Z,” Raúl throws a post-school party with his friends (who later become his hacking victims).
 During the boozy hang, Raúl reveals his father's secret room, which is filled with expensive antiques and stacks of cash.
 The National School teens promptly start taking selfies with their expensive new props.
 Then, Raúl’s father, the former governor, finds the group and shuts the scene down because it is evidence of his corruption.